How to Sum by Color in Excel? (2 Useful Methods)

 To understand the approach for calculating the sum of values by background colors let us consider the below data table which provides details of amounts in US$’s by region and month.

-Step 2: Now to achieve the sum of cells that are colored in excel, enter the formula for SUBTOTAL below the data table.
-The syntax for SUBTOTAL formula is shown below.
+- Step 2: Now to achieve the sum of cells that are colored in excel, enter the formula for SUBTOTAL below the data table.
+The syntax for the SUBTOTAL formula is shown below.